jackspaniel/yukon/README.md

 1. __templateName:__ MAGIC ALERT: if null the framework looks for a template in the same folder and of the same name as the nodule filename + templateExt.
 So if you have myPage.jade in the same folder as myPage.js, there is no need to specify template name.
 2. __templateExt:__ default template extension
 3. __contentType:__ 'html' and 'json' are the only current values
-4. __preProcessor:__ use this function to manipulate query params or other business logic before api call
+4. __preProcessor:__ use this function to manipulate query params or other business logic before back-end data-gathering
-5. __postProcessor__: use this function to process data returned from the API before calling template or sending back to client as JSON
+5. __postProcessor__: use this function to process data returned from back-end data-gathering, before calling template or sending back to client as JSON
 6. __error:__ set to a string or an Error() instance to get the framework to call next(error)

+*this property is added to nodule defaults by the parallel-api plugin*
 7. __apiCalls:__ array of API calls to made in parallel for this nodule, see the section below for details what constitutes an API call.
 <br>NOTE: global or semi-global calls like getProfile, getGlobalNav, etc. can be added to this array in the preData middleware.

-### API-specific properties (config.apiDefaults)
+### API-specific properties added by the parallel-api plugin (plugins/parallel-api/index.js - config.apiDefaults)

-Yukon defines the following properties for each API call.
+The yukon parallel-api plugin defines the following properties for each API call.
 It is important to understand that these exist in a one-to-many relationship with nodules.

 1. __path:__ path to API (not including server).
 <br>MAGIC ALERT: if the API path ends with a slash(/), the framework automatically tries to append req.params.id from the express :id wildcard.
 For us at least this is a very common REST paradigm.